causalabs/causadb-docs/docs/guide/getting-started/intro.md

 ## Want to get started?

-To get started with CausaDB, [get in touch](https://causa.tech) with our team to receive access credentials.
+To get started with CausaDB, get in touch with our team via email: [causadb@causa.tech](mailto:causadb@causa.tech) or through our [Slack community](https://join.slack.com/t/causadbcommunity/shared_invite/zt-2gahl1s0j-gsAf9ZJsR0SKcAZe3AVBIQ).
 If you already have your access credentials, follow the [installation instructions](./installation) in this documentation site.